 An employer cannot require or permit an employee to work during any period of annual leave.
 An employer may determine when annual leave is to be taken.
 An employer is required to pay remuneration to employees before the commencement of their leave.
 The law prohibits payment in lieu of leave whether an employee consents or not.

 Pregnant employees are allowed to go on 84 days of paid maternity leave.
-An employee may start her maternity leave from four weeks prior to the probable date of childbirth.
-No employee may start work before a gap of six weeks post childbirth unless a medical practitioner certifies her fitness for work.
+An employee may start her maternity leave from 4 weeks prior to the probable date of childbirth.
+No employee may start work before a gap of 6 weeks post childbirth unless a medical practitioner certifies her fitness for work.

-To be eligible for maternity leave, the employee needs to work for a minimum 6 months for one employer, and she should not have taken the same leave within the last 3 years.
-An employee gets an additional 84 days paid maternity leave if the child dies within a year of birth is stillborn.
-An employee giving birth to two or more children at the same time gets 100 days of paid maternity leave.
+To be eligible for maternity leave, the employee needs to work for a minimum of 6 months for one employer, and she should not have taken the same leave within the last 3 years.
+An employee gets an additional 84 days paid maternity leave if the child dies within a year of birth or is stillborn.
+An employee giving birth to 2 or more children at the same time receives 100 days of paid maternity leave.

 All employees are entitled to a minimum sick leave of 126 days in any leave cycle.
-The first 63 days’ of the leave are paid at full wages and any sick leave taken after 63 days is remunerated at half wages.
+The first 63 days of leave are paid at full wages and any sick leave taken after 63 days is remunerated at half wages.

 An employer is not required to pay an employee for sick leave if the employee fails to submit a medical certificate or if the employee is entitled to paid sick leave under any law, fund, or collective agreement.

-An employee is entitled to minimum 4 days’ of paid leave for death or sickness of a child, spouse, parent, and some other near and dear ones.
+An employee is entitled to a minimum of 4 days of paid leave for death or sickness of a child, spouse, parent, or other close loved-one.